Create service

 By defining the necessary resources (CPU and RAM) for your service, you enable us to efficiently allocate and distribute your services across your instances, ensuring optimal performance and functionality.

-Later, if you enable autoscaling, we will use this information to increase or decrease the number of copies of this service according to the consumption.
+Later, if you enable autoscaling, we will use this information to increase or decrease the number of copies of this service according to its consumption.

 Quantity (and autoscaling)